basils-garden/.github/profile/README.md

 # hi
 welcome to programmign :grin:

-# Stuff you should know about:
+# Stuff you should know about
 ## Sound Space+
 [File type documentation](https://github.com/basils-garden/types)